rundeck/docs/docs/manual/workflow-strategies/ruleset.md

 ### Step

-Specifies the step or steps that the rule applies to.
+Specifies the step, or steps that the rule applies to.
 You must include the [ and ] characters:

 - `[X]`: Applies to a single step, the named or numbered step X. You can use the step number, e.g. `[1]` or the label, e.g. `[Deploy QA]` (case sensitive).
 - `[X,Y,Z...]`: Applies to multiple steps.
 Separate multiple steps with a comma, e.g. `[1,2,3]`